-The Insurance & Financial Services Department of the National Rural Electric Cooperative Association performs the general administrative duties.
-The names of persons who have the decision-making responsibilities are on file at the NRECA Insurance & Financial Services Department.
+The Insurance and Financial Services department of the National Rural Electric Cooperative Association performs general administrative duties.
+The names of persons who have the decision-making responsibilities are on file at the NRECA Insurance and Financial Services department.

-In addition to the Senior Vice-President of the Insurance and Financial Services Department, the benefits administrator is the person with Plan Administrator responsibilities for your employer:
+In addition to the Senior Vice-President of the Insurance and Financial Services department, the person listed below has certain administration responsibilities for your Employer: